- Find a Trail

 - Get Involved

-The trail also connects travelers with the Port Oneida Rural Historic District, which showcases Midwestern turn-of-the-century farm life.
-The area includes a rare collection of more than a hundred buildings and farming sites dating back more than a century.
+Beginning at South Bohemian Road, you’ll head northwest to the Port Oneida Rural Historic District, which showcases Midwestern turn-of-the-century farm life.
+The area preserves a rare collection of more than a hundred buildings and farming sites dating back more than a century.
+Note that most of the Sleeping Bear Heritage Trail is paved except for the section of hard-packed crushed stone running through this historic district.

 Let me preface this by stating that our 19-mile ride included NONE of the hills.
 We started at the Dune Climb parking lot, on the 100th birthday of the nat'l park system which was cool, and rode north toward Glen Haven.
 The small town is really cute and very biker friendly.
 The trail is very well marked until you get past the town then you must look for the right hand turn onto Pine Haven Dr. You'll bike along the road for a short distance but it was very safe and not heavily traveled at all.
 One of the highlights was the Crystal River kayak launch.
 Stop and check out the clear water.
 Looks like fun!
 The entire path we rode was very smooth and plenty wide for riders.
 We stopped and turned around when we came to the gravel section because of our tires.
 So here's my commercial, if you aren't a member of RTC, please join today so that some of these awesome trails can come to fruition.
 Loved the Sleeping Bear Dunes area so much!